Kimbsy/y-combinator-animation/script.md

 Let's start by taking a look at the definition of the Y Combinator, a pretty sensible place to start.

-> Achieving unbounded recursion through fixed-point combinatorial instantiation of self-applicative lambda abstractions
+> A method for achieving unbounded recursion through fixed-point combinatorial instantiation of self-applicative lambda abstractions

 Okayyy I mean that's pretty thorough, and we've got to presume technically correct.
 But it's not terribly enlightening.

 So what do we do when the documentation goes over our head?
-That's right we dive blindly into the codebase to find the source in the hopes that it will all start making sense.
+That's right we dive blindly into the source code in the hopes that it will all start making sense.
 So let's look at an implementation of the Y Combinator in Clojure.

 ``` Clojure
 ;; @TODO: add helpful docstring